gma/2025.pyconuk.org/src/tickets/about-our-ticket-prices.md

 <div class="box box_yellow">
   <h3>Non-profit, volunteer-run</h3>
   <p><strong>PyCon UK is a non-profit event</strong>.
 Any surplus funds are rolled over to the following year's budget.</p>
   <p>The organisers of PyCon UK are all unpaid volunteers.
-We do this in our spare time (and will buy our own tickets to the event).</p>
+We do this in our spare time.</p>
 </div>

 <div class="box box_red">